ShengaoYi/Google-StreetView-Downloader/README.md

 # Google-StreetView-Download

-This work is inspired by [streetview](https://github.com/robolyst/streetview).
+This repository provides a complete workflow for downloading Google Street View images, covering the entire process from the road network to saving the images.
+This work was inspired by [streetview](https://github.com/robolyst/streetview).

+## Get PanoID